 Tennessee Naturalist Program

-Tennessee State Parks hosts two Tennessee Naturalist Program chapters: one at Paris Landing State Park and the other at Cumberland Mountain State Park.
+Tennessee State Parks hosts Tennessee Naturalist Program chapters at Cedars of Lebanon State Park, Cumberland Mountain State Park, and South Cumberland State Park.

 Mission of the Tennessee Naturalist Program

-The purpose of the TNP is to teach Tennesseans about our natural world, inspire the desire to learn more, instill an appreciation of responsible environmental stewardship and channel volunteer efforts toward education of the general public and conservation of Tennessee's natural resources.
+The purpose of the TNP is to teach Tennesseans about our natural world, inspire the desire to learn more, instill an appreciation of responsible environmental stewardship, and channel volunteer efforts toward the education of the general public and conservation of Tennessee's natural resources.

 What is a Tennessee Naturalist?